Rahul2002-ktm/Mind-Matrix/README.md

 2. Frontend:
 Utilize React and Tailwind CSS to create an intuitive and visually appealing user interface.
 3. Backend:
-Leverage Prisma and MySQL to manage data efficiently and securely.
+Leverage Prisma and postgreSQL to manage data efficiently and securely.
 4. Authentication:
 Clerk is employed to handle user authentication, providing robust security.
 5. Error Handling: